-Other highlights of the meeting included:
+Other highlights from the meeting were:

 Reports and information presented at board meetings can be found at www.saskatoonpublicschools.ca.
-The next meeting of the Board of Education is Tuesday, June 6, 2017, at 7 p.m.
+The next meeting of the Board of Education is Tuesday, Sept.
+12, 2017, at 7 p.m.
 The public is welcome to attend.